Economy of Israel: High technology

-Israel is a major semiconductor design hub.
-It is home to numerous chip design centers owned by major multinational corporations, and is considered as having one of the most advanced chip design industries in the world.
-In 2021, a total of 37 multinational firms were operating in Israel in the semiconductor field.
+Israel is also a major semiconductor design hub.
+The country is home to numerous chip design centers owned by major multinational corporations, and is considered as having one of the most advanced chip design industries in the world.
+In 2021, a total of 37 multinational corporations were operating in Israel in the semiconductor field.

 In 1998, Tel Aviv was named by Newsweek as one of the ten technologically most influential cities in the world.
 In 2012, the city was also named one of the best places for high-tech startup companies, placed second behind its California counterpart.

 In 2013, The Boston Globe ranked Tel Aviv as the second-best city for business start-ups, after Silicon Valley.
 In 2020, StartupBlink ranked Israel as having the third best startup ecosystem in the world, behind only the United States and United Kingdom.

-As a result of the country's highly renowned and creative start-up culture, Israel is often referred to as the Start-Up Nation (adapted from the book Start-Up Nation, by Dan Senor and Saul Singer) and the "Silicon Valley of the Middle East".
+As a result of the country's highly prolific and dynamic start-up culture, Israel is often referred to as the "Start-Up Nation." and the "Silicon Valley of the Middle East".
 Programs that send people to Israel to explore the "Start-Up Nation" economy include TAVtech Ventures and TAMID Group.
 This success has been attributed by some to widespread service in the Israel Defense Forces and its development of talent which then fuels the high-tech industry upon discharge.

 In recent years, the industry has faced a shortage of technology specialists; 15% of positions in the high technology sector of Israel were unfilled as of 2019.
-However, the largest number of unfilled positions (31%) are in software engineering specialities: DevOps, back-end, data science, machine learning and artificial intelligence.
+However, the largest number of unfilled job positions (31%) are in software engineering specialities: DevOps, back-end, data science, machine learning and artificial intelligence.
 Therefore, salaries of specialists in the Israeli market also increased significantly.
 To solve this problem, IT companies look for filling the gaps abroad.
 Consequently, they employ about 25% of their entire workforce overseas.
 Most companies choose to hire employees from Ukraine (45%) and the United States (with 16%) are the second most popular offshoring destination country.
 In 2017, the Council for Higher Education in Israel launched a five-year program to increase the number of graduates from computer science and engineering programs by 40%.